drozd324/GPU_Delaunay_Triangulation/thesis.typ

 		@DiscComGeom
 	] <delaunay_def>

-//	#theorem("Delaunay")[
-//		Let P be a set of points in the plane, and let T be a triangulation
-//		of P. Then T is a Delaunay triangulation of P if and only if the circumcircle of
-//		any triangle of T does not contain a point of P in its interior.
-//	]
+	As per @delaunay_def, Delaunay triangulations wish to only contain legal edges and this provides us with a "nice" triangluation with fat triangles.

 	#theorem("Empty Circle Property")[
-		Let $P$ be a point set in general position, where no four points are cocircular.
+		Let $P$ be a point set in general position.
 A triangulation $T$ is a Delaunay triangulation if and only if no point from $P$ is in the interior of any circumcircle of a triangle of $T$.
 		@DiscComGeom
 	] <emptyCirclyProp_thrm>

-	@emptyCirclyProp_thrm is the key ingredient in the the Delaunay triangulation algorithms we are going to use.
-This is because instead of having to compare angles, as is defined by @delaunay_def we are allowed to only perform a computation, involving finding a circumcicle and performing one comparison which would involve determining whether the point not shared by triangles circumcircle is contained inside the circumcircle or not.

 	#subpar.grid(
 		figure(image("images/flip1.png"), caption: [